kenn/standby/README.md

 Slavery.on_slave { User.create } 	# => ActiveRecord::StatementInvalid: Mysql2::Error: INSERT command denied...
 ```

-It is a good idea to confirm this behavior in your test code.
+It is a good idea to confirm this behavior in your test code as well.

 ## Database failure